 Togetherweserved.org is a highly developed, web-based tool purpose-built to capture a Veteran's entire military service from boot camp to separation.
-Each military service page displays a Veteran's service photo, rank insignia, medals and awards displayed exactly as worn, all badges and patches, plus names, dates and locations of their boot camp, training schools, unit assignments, as well as any combat or non-combat operations they participated in.

-One of the most satisfying results of creating a Military Service Page, is that you can easily find other Veterans who went to the same boot camp as your Veteran, or served in the same units at the same time, thus leading to possible reunions.
+Each military service page displays a Veteran's service photo, rank insignia, medals and awards displayed exactly as worn, all badges and patches, plus names, dates and locations of their boot camp, training schools, unit assignments, as well as any combat or non-combat operations they participated in. find other Veterans who went to the same boot camp as your Veteran, or served in the same units at the same time, thus leading to possible reunions.